 Dr Paul Beresford-Jones runs his Dr Newmans Clinic from Glasgow Medical Rooms every Friday.

-Dr Newmans Clinic is the UK’s only doctor led clinic solely dedicated to the treatment of facial veins, facial redness, rosacea, red nose, red cheeks, large nose veins and leg veins.
+Dr Newmans Clinic is the UK’s only private doctor led clinic solely dedicated to the treatment of facial veins, facial redness, rosacea, red nose, red cheeks, large nose veins and leg veins.

 What are thread veins?
 Also medically known as Telangiectasia, they are a common complaint that can affect people of all ages and are often found on the face and legs.
 They can cause a lot of misery for people who suffer with them.

 Is this laser treatment?
 No. Laser is not used in any of our treatments.
 The techniques we use are injection compression sclerotherapy and the modern method of treating finer veins, Thermocoagulation, often referred to as Veinwave.
 Thermocoagulation is far more successful in the removal of thread veins than laser therapy.
 The skin is treated safely and effectively using microwave technology.
 The microwaves penetrate the tissue to approximately 0.5-2mm, which has no adverse side effects.

 Dr Newmans currently have 7 other clinics operating around the UK: Harley Street London, Manchester, Bristol, Leeds, Liverpool, Newcastle and Belfast.
 Please click here for further information: http://www.drnewmansclinic.co.uk/

 With over 10 years’ experience administering wrinkle reduction injections, Dr O’Neill is a trusted professional you can rely on to undertake this procedure with utmost care.
 Contrary to the general public belief, very small amounts of toxin are used to obtain the desired cosmetic results.
 In actual fact, much larger amounts of wrinkle injections are used to treat medical conditions such as migraines or facial asymmetry.
 As a result, side effects are quite rare.